Samantha Dick is a queer Scottish artist currently based in Glasgow.

-Through the use of theatrical play the artist encourages the viewer to disrupt their own impressions of normality; challenging gender norms, addressing power relations and conformity, whilst disrupting the rooted idealisms of civilisation.
-Dick constantly draws us back to their interest in the Other and its conflicting relationship with dominance.
-How can the Other become the dominant and subsequently, how we may dismantle the dominant.
+The basis of Dick’s practice is their rejection of social expectation.
+How can one best dismantle the social and psychological constraints placed upon the body by an oppressive society?
+Through theatrical play, the artist invites the viewer to question ideas of normality and explore the possibilities of ‘failure’: challenging gender norms, addressing power relations and conformity, whilst disrupting rooted social idealisms.
+Dick continually draws us back to their interest in the Other and its conflicting relationship with societal normality.
+How can the Other gain dominance, and subsequently, how might we dismantle the dominant?